socadk/design-practice-repository/artifact-templates/futureWork/DPR-QualityAttributeScenario.md

 Relate activities in DPR are:

-* [SMART NFR Elicitation](../activities/DPR-SMART-NFR-Elicitation.md), features specific and measurable as quality criteria for quality requirements; QAS bring these properties when filled out properly.
+* [SMART NFR Elicitation](../activities/DPR-SMART-NFR-Elicitation.md) features "specific" and "measurable" as quality criteria for quality requirements; QAS satisfy these properties when filled out properly.
 * The [Architecture Modeling](../activities/DPR-ArchitectureModeling.md) activity uses QAS (or other forms of SMART NFRs) as input.